wso2/kubernetes-is/README.md

 ## Reporting issues

-We encourage you to report any issues and documentation faults regarding Kubernetes and Helm resources for WSO2 API Management.
-Please report your issues [here](https://github.com/wso2/kubernetes-apim/issues).
+We encourage you to report any issues and documentation faults regarding Kubernetes and Helm resources for WSO2 IAM.
+Please report your issues [here](https://github.com/wso2/kubernetes-is/issues).

 ## Contact us